-On a more niche level is the Ouray Ice Festival, which takes place every year during January.
-The Ouray Ice Festival draws thousands of ice climbers from near and far, who test their mettle as they climb the Uncompahgre Gorge, a one-mile long frozen winter ice park.
-Spectators can watch from the top of the gorge as climbers attempt this feat, and spend their evenings eating, drinking, and dancing at the party that follows.
+On a more niche level is the Ouray Ice Festival, which takes place every year in January.
+The Ouray Ice Festival draws thousands of ice climbers from near and far, who test their mettle as they climb the Uncompahgre Gorge, a one-mile-long frozen winter ice park.
+Spectators can watch from the top of the gorge as climbers attempt this feat, and spend their evenings eating, drinking, and dancing at the following party.

 If you’re looking for a whole different type of winter fun, try the National Western Stock Show and Rodeo, a huge annual event in Denver that features over 15,000 animals.
 You can watch horse and cattle shows, shop for a new pair of cowboy boots at the markets, or watch brave rodeo riders try to stay seated on a bucking bronco or in bull riding events.
-The National Western Stock Show and Rodeo is the largest stock show in the world, and it takes place every year in January with events tailored for everyone.
+The National Western Stock Show and Rodeo is the world's largest stock show It takes place every year in January with events tailored for everyone.

-Whether you’re spending your winter in the mountains, along the Front Range, or on the Western Slope, you’ll have your pick of accommodations, from luxury resorts in world-class ski towns to a rugged cabin in the backwoods of the mountains, with a roaring fire, but wherever you end up, you’ll find no shortage of fun activities to keep you busy during your stay.
+Whether you’re spending your winter in the mountains, along the Front Range, or on the Western Slope, you’ll have your pick of accommodations, from luxury resorts in world-class ski towns to a rugged cabin in the backwoods of the mountains, with a roaring fire.
+Still, wherever you end up, you’ll find no shortage of fun activities to keep you busy during your stay.